-Why would my organization want to participate in TEDMEDLive Streaming?
+Why would my organization want to participate in TEDMEDLive?

-Delegates in Washington, DC and San Francisco typically pay an event fee of $4,950 per person to attend the TEDMED event.
+Delegates typically pay an event fee of $4,950 per person to attend the TEDMED event.
 The TEDMED Live simulcast program offers an unparalleled opportunity for your constituents to see, hear and participate directly in an exciting multi-disciplinary dialog about health and medicine – live, at no charge, and without having to travel.
 There is no other experience in which your staff, team, faculty or students can experience the dazzling interplay of such varied minds, including Nobel Prize-winning scientists, the world’s most respected doctors and researchers, brilliant technology innovators and world-class artists.

-Who is eligible to receive TEDMEDLive Streaming at no cost?
+Who is eligible to receive TEDMEDLive at no cost?

-Is there a deadline to sign-up for TEDMEDLive Streaming?
+Is there a deadline to sign-up for TEDMEDLive?

-Can I charge admission or sell tickets to TEDMEDLive?
+Can I charge admission or sell tickets to my TEDMEDLive Gathering?

 Will there be a Program Guide?